timedaimon/ECRIO/tests/bash-bats/README.md

 ### Usage notes:

 - BATS requires that you install greadlink: `brew install coreutils`
 - DRYRUN=true is required for all tests and automatically enabled.
-You can use this when you're manually running eosio_build.sh (`DRYRUN=true VERBOSE=true ./scripts/eosio_build.sh`)
+You can use this when you're manually running ecrio_build.sh (`DRYRUN=true VERBOSE=true ./scripts/ecrio_build.sh`)
 - execute-always gets around DRYRUN and runs stuff anyway (which installation uses this)
 - To run all tests:
     ```